MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/ns-fltkernel-_flt_callback_data_queue.md

 req.lib:
 req.dll:
 req.irql: PASSIVE_LEVEL
+topictype:
+-	APIRef
+-	kbSyntax
+apitype:
+-	HeaderDef
+apilocation:
+-	fltkernel.h
+apiname:
+-	FLT_CALLBACK_DATA_QUEUE
+product: Windows
+targetos: Windows
 req.typenames: FLT_CALLBACK_DATA_QUEUE, *PFLT_CALLBACK_DATA_QUEUE
 ---

 # _FLT_CALLBACK_DATA_QUEUE structure

 ## -description

 FLT_CALLBACK_DATA_QUEUE is an opaque structure that is used to specify the callback routines for a minifilter's callback data queue.
 Do not set the members of this structure directly.
 Use <a href="..\fltkernel\nf-fltkernel-fltcbdqinitialize.md">FltCbdqInitialize</a> to initialize this structure.